Federated Stochastic Approximation under Markov Noise and Heterogeneity: Applications in Reinforcement Learning: Analysis of Federated Stochastic Approximation

-Next, we characterize the sample complexity of the FedSAM Algorithm \ref{alg:fed_stoch_app}, where we establish a linear speedup in the convergence of the algorithm. \begin{corollary} Consider FedSAM Algorithm \ref{alg:fed_stoch_app} with fixed number of iterations $T$ and step size $\alpha=\frac{8\log(\na T)}{\varphiz_2 T}$.
-Suppose $T$ is large enough, such that $\alpha$ satisfies the requirements of the step size in Theorem \ref{thm:main} and $T>4\tau_\alpha$.
-Also take $\sync=T/\na$.
-Then we have $\E[\|\btheta_{\hat{T}}\|_c^2]\leq\epsilon$ after $T=\mathcal{O}\lp\frac{1}{\na \epsilon}\rp$ iterations. \end{corollary} Corollary \ref{lem:sample_complexity} establishes the sample and communication complexity of FedSAM Algorithm \ref{alg:fed_stoch_app}.
+Corollary \ref{lem:sample_complexity} establishes the sample and communication complexity of the FeGSAM Algorithm \ref{alg:fed_stoch_app}.
 The $\mco (1/(\na \epsilon))$ sample complexity shows the linear speedup with increasing $\na$.
 Another aspect of the cost is the number of communications required between the agents and the central server.
-According to Corollary \ref{lem:sample_complexity}, we need $T/\na = \tilde{\mathcal{O}}(\na)$ rounds of communications in order to reach an $\epsilon$-optimal solution.
-Hence, even in the presence of Markov noise, the required number of communications is independent of the desired final accuracy $\epsilon$, and grows linearly with the number of agents.
+According to Corollary \ref{lem:sample_complexity}, when $\varepsilon>0$, we need $T/K = \tilde{\mathcal{O}}(\sqrt{N}/\sqrt{\epsilon})$ number of communications.
+Furthermore, when $\varepsilon=0$, we need $T/K = \tilde{\mathcal{O}}(\na)$ rounds of communication in order to reach an $\epsilon$-optimal solution.
+Hence, even in the presence of Markov noise, in the homogeneous setting, the required number of communications is independent of the desired final accuracy $\epsilon$, and grows linearly with the number of agents.
 Our result generalizes the existing result achieved for the simpler i.i.d. noise case in \cite{richtarik20localSGD_aistats, spiridonoff21comm_eff_SGD_neurips}.

 In the following sections, we discuss the proof of Theorem \ref{thm:main}.
-In Section \ref{sec:FedSAM_prelim}, we introduce some notations and preliminary results to facilitate our Lyapunov-function based analysis.
+In Section \ref{sec:FedSAM_prelim}, we introduce some notation and preliminary results to facilitate our analysis based on the Lyapunov function.
 Next, in Section \ref{sec:FedSAM_thm_proof}, we state some primary propositions, which are then used to prove Theorem \ref{thm:main}.
-In Sections \ref{sec:FedSAM_main_prop_proofs_1},\ref{sec:FedSAM_main_prop_proofs_2},\ref{sec:FedSAM_main_prop_proofs_3}, we prove the aforementioned propositions.
+In Sections \ref{sec:FedSAM_main_prop_proofs_1}, \ref{sec:FedSAM_main_prop_proofs_2},\ref{sec:FedSAM_main_prop_proofs_3}, we prove the aforementioned propositions.
 Along the way, we state several intermediate results, which are stated and proved in Sections \ref{sec:FedSAM_aux_lem} and \ref{sec:FedSAM_aux_lem_proofs}, respectively.

 Throughout the appendix we have several sets of constants.
-The constants $C_i, i=1,\dots, 17$ are problem dependent constants which we define recursively.
-The final constants which appears in the resulting bound in Theorem \ref{thm:main} are shown as $\mathcal{C}_i, i=1,\dots,4$.
+The constants $C_i, i=1,\dots, 17$ are problem-dependent constants which we define recursively.
+The final constants that appear in the resulting bound in Theorem \ref{thm:main} are shown as $\mathcal{C}_i, i=1,\dots,4$.
 Finally, the constant $c$ is used in the sampling of the time step $\hat{T}$.